AlphaDarkmoon/Python_Attacker/README.md

 # Python_Attacker
-Use this tool script to make your pendrive as Python Attacking Drive.
+Use this tool script to make your pendrive as Python Attacking Drive. for python attacking scripts checkout my other repositories and star it.

 - Replace sam.py with your python script in autorun.inf and in script folder